Prediction markets say they’re different from sportsbooks. Gambling addicts say it’s all the same - WTOP News

 Event contracts are increasingly popular on prediction markets

 “A year ago, if you said prediction markets, I mean I don’t know what that is, I don’t see it,” said Dr. Timothy Fong, the co-director of the UCLA Gambling Studies Program.
-“Now we’re starting to see it more and more in our patients that come into the clinic.”
+“Now we’re starting to see it more and more in our patients that come into the clinic.
+And it’s usually not one, it’s multiple platforms they’re betting on, right? … When you have something that’s available, that’s accessible, that’s anonymous, is super easy to use, multiple times in a day, of course that’s going to raise the risk of addiction for any human on Earth.”

-There are multiple ongoing lawsuits involving states and prediction markets, and the ramifications are being felt on a variety of levels.
+There are multiple ongoing lawsuits involving states and prediction markets, and the ramifications of the legal dispute are being felt on a variety of levels.

 Marlene Warner, the CEO of the Massachusetts Council on Gaming and Health — a private nonprofit health organization that provides educational programs on gambling along with other services — said the situation with prediction markets “feels a bit like the wild, wild west right now.”